-C. RISK PROFILE
+C. Risk Profile

-The following chapter describes the risk profile of ARAG Allgemeine, which results from the risks inherent in the business strategy and in the business itself.

-There are no material risks arising from off-balance-sheet exposures, nor are any risks transferred to special-purpose entities.
+The following chapter describes the risk profile of ARAG Allgemeine, which is influenced by the risks associated with the business strategy and the business itself.
+There are no material risks arising from off-balance-sheet exposures.

-Events and developments with a general impact, such as changes in the capital markets, the elevated level of inflation compared with previous years, and various global crises such as the Russian Federation's ongoing war of aggression against Ukraine, may affect the Company's risk profile.
+Events and developments with a general impact, such as flatlining growth and geopolitical uncertainty, may affect the Company's risk profile.
 Based on current assessments, there was no significant change to the Company's risk profile during the reporting period.
-Capacity to assume risk has been maintained in full.
-In addition to the quarterly risk calculations, this has been demonstrated by ad hoc rough calculations of own funds and the solvency capital requirement (SCR).
+Adequate capacity to assume risk continues to be maintained in full.